peterdaly97/AIBrendanPeter/README.txt

 PLAYER/GAME WORLD:

+Press H to cheat and give more health for testing.

 Camera focused on player.
 Player rotates with left and right arrow.
 Up arrow increases velocity in desired location and creates thruster flames.